1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 2 Wire Temp Sensor Coolant Temperature Sensor Wiring Diagram

 The Vast majority of ECT sensors are of 2-wire type.
-In a two-wire coolant temperature sensor, the sensor has two wires.
+In a 2-wire coolant temp sensor, the sensor has two wires.

 1. 5-volt Reference Wire